sethbr11/lcr-tools/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions about this privacy policy, please open an issue on our GitHub repository.
+If you have any questions about this privacy policy, please email seth@brockefni.com.